demarches-simplifiees/git-sign-verifier/README.md

 If you want to use a specific gpg keyring for verifications, you can specify it with the `--gpgme-home-dir` option.

+Note that the `.gpg_authorized_keys` file must exist in the repository at the time of initialization.

 **Usage:**

 ```bash